Advice > Product management

 Apple Product Manager Interview (questions, process, prep)

-In this guide, we’re going to cover everything you need to know to prepare for product manager interviews at Apple.
+In this guide, we’re going to cover everything you need to prepare for product manager interviews at Apple.

 Here's an overview of what we will cover:

-Click here to practice 1-on-1 with PM ex-interviewers
+Click here to practice 1-on-1 with Apple PM ex-interviewers.

-Before we dive into your Apple product manager interviews, let’s take a look at the role first.
+Before we dive into your Apple product manager interviews, let’s take a look at the role itself.

 A product manager at Apple is responsible for leading the creation, development, and monitoring of customer-centric products, services, and experiences across Apple’s entire ecosystem: electronic products such as iPhone, iPad, Apple Watch, Apple Music, Apple TV+, Maps, other apps, and more.

 “Organizing chaos and building coalitions is a huge success trait.
 Success is defined by people who deliver.
 Delivering your top priority items every time is key.
-Getting involved in high visibility and important efforts is the best place to be.”
-Apple Senior Technical Product Manager John.
+Getting involved in high-visibility, important efforts is the best place to be.” — John, Apple Senior Technical Product Manager

 What are the required skills for an Apple Product Manager?